infamous55/cpp-notes/fundamentals/functions.md

 Parameters are placeholders for values passed to the function.
 They act as variables inside the function.

 The values passed are known as arguments.
 They represent the actual input values.
 Default arguments can be added to function declarations so that it is possible to call the function without including those arguments.
-If those arguments are included the default value is overwritten.
+If those arguments are included, the default value is overwritten.

 ```cpp